An Optimization-Based Framework for Solving Forward-Backward Stochastic Differential Equations: Convergence Analysis and Error Bounds: Numerical Examples

 To solve FBSDE~\eqref{eq:HJB-decoupled-FBSDE} and obtain the optimal cost, we optimize the empirical BML value under the parameterization scheme The construction of $y^\theta$ and $z^\theta$ follows Example~\ref{example:a-coupled-FBSDE-revision-2}.

 At each optimization step, we estimate empirical BML \eqref{eq:approximate-optimization-problem} using $10^3$ Monte Carlo samples and $20$ time intervals.
 The learning rate is set to $10^{-3}$ for all parameters.
 Meanwhile, we plot the prediction $\tilde{y}_0$ during the optimization.
-To demonstrate the method's capability in high dimensions, we solve the problem for $n\in\{100,250,500,1000\}$.
+To demonstrate the capability of the method in high dimensions, we solve the problem for $n\in\{100,250,500,1000\}$.
 Results are presented in Figure~\ref{fig:optimize-BML-HJB-decoupled-FBSDE}, with final predictions and the relative errors reported in Table~\ref{table:Y0-error-HJB-decoupled-FBSDE}.

-\begin{remark} At first glance, the decreasing relative errors with increasing dimension in Table~\ref{table:Y0-error-HJB-decoupled-FBSDE} may appear anomalous.
+At first glance, the decreasing relative errors with increasing dimension in Table~\ref{table:Y0-error-HJB-decoupled-FBSDE} may appear anomalous.
 This phenomenon emerges because higher-dimensional networks possess greater approximation capacity---since the parameter count in a one-hidden-layer network scales linearly with the output dimension $n$.
 The diminishing BML values directly reflect this enhanced representational power, confirming the effectiveness of our minimization approach.
-Thus, this counterintuitive phenomenon actually provides compelling evidence of our framework. \end{remark}
+This counterintuitive phenomenon is consistent with the proposed framework: in this experiment, smaller optimized BML values are accompanied by smaller relative errors.